 Vowels also sound different depending on whether they are stressed or not.
 For example, the letter "o" sounds like "oh" and the letter "a" sounds like "ah" when stressed, but both reduce to "uh" when unstressed.
 There is a "stress mark" you can place above letters to show where the stress falls, but you will only see those in dictionaries.
 All this can result in massive levels of My Hovercraft Is Full of Eels among new learners.
 While it is possible to guess on which syllable the stress falls (Russian tends to favor the penultimate one), the stress tends to jump around enough to still be a major pain.
 Luckily if you fail, most of the time the worst that'll happen is you'll sound silly, but still be understood.
 Perilous words do exist, however.
 Placing the wrong stress on писать (pee-SAHT'), "to write," can make you end up saying писать (PEE-saht'), "to piss."

 Russian loves inflections, and the rules governing them are not always straightforward.
+Inflection in this case doesn't mean a change in voice intonation (the sense in which it is most often used in English).
+Rather it means grammatical inflection: a word changing its form to express a grammatical function.
 Interestingly, many Russians don't see it as a drawback and refuse to see their language as anything other than absolutely perfect — or, as unoriginal people repeat after Ivan Turgenev, "great and mighty" ("velikiy i moguchiy", великий и могучий).
 This is often used in ironic contexts, such as the short poem ending with the phrase "velik moguchim russkiy yazyka" (велик могучим русский языка), in which every word is inflected incorrectly but the meaning is preserved.
-However, if translated into English in the most precise manner, rather than meaning "the great and mighty Russian language" the phrase could become something like "the Russian of the language is great with the mighty one"; the reason why such a mix-up of the word order is possible is explained below.